gouravthakur39/beginners-C-program-examples/README.md

 ## :octocat: Fork and :eight_pointed_black_star: star this repo
 Simple, short and sweet  beginners friendly C language programs

-“That's the thing about people who think they hate computers.
-What they really hate is lousy programmers.”
-― Larry Niven

 These program are written in codeblocks ide for windows.
 These programs are not very sophisticated as these are beginners friendly and have many bugs.
 Anyone who is new to c language can practice these examples.

 - Only programs written in c language will be merged.